 Jim and his wife of 35 years have four adult children and three grandchildren.
 Jim is a church leader and volunteers actively in the community, currently supporting the Boston Securities Analysts Society’s financial literacy initiative, which aims to educate the public in personal finance and investment.
 Jim studied English at Duke University and later earned an MBA degree from Boston University with a concentration in International Finance.

-Jon works as a member of the accounting team and is involved in the day-to-day operations of the company.
-He is responsible for investor distributions and investor relations, helping oversee company cash, and maintaining the books for financial reporting.
+Jon works as a member of the finance & accounting team and is involved in the day-to-day operations of the company.
+He is responsible for managing the firm’s investor relationships, strategic cash planning, and maintaining the books for financial reporting.

 Raised in New Hampshire, he attended the University of Florida where he received a Master’s Degree in Accounting in 2013.
 Before coming to Net Lease Capital, he worked as an Audit Associate at PricewaterhouseCoopers’ Boston office, focusing primarily on companies managing mutual funds and hedge funds.
 During that time, he also earned his license as a Certified Public Accountant in Massachusetts.

 Outside of the office, Jon enjoys playing several sports and cheering for the New England professional teams.
 He and his wife, Nikki, have been married since 2013.
-They welcomed their first child, Ellie, in 2018 and are loving the new challenges, adventures and sweet moments of parenthood.
-Jon serves on the board of his church and he and Nikki are active in the church’s “young marrieds” ministry.
+They have two young daughters, Ellie and Kylie, and are loving the adventures and sweet moments of parenthood.
+Jon also serves on the board of his church and he and Nikki are active in the church’s “young marrieds” ministry.

 Forrest joined the Acquisitions Group in 2018.
 He conducts financial analysis, sourcing, and underwriting of real estate acquisitions and dispositions.
 He had interned at the firm since 2015, assisting in real estate modeling and analysis.